 Frequently Asked Questions

-For help on getting started with the system please see our getting
+For help on getting started with the system please see our getting started guide.

 Click on the headings to open/close each section.
 Click on the questions to reveal the answers, or search using the box below.

 We provide an online system that calculates the deductions from each wage payment, giving you a printable payslip at the click of a button.

 Our system also calculates the tax, NIC and student loan payments that should be made to HM Revenue and Customs, and lets you send Real Time Information to HMRC.

 We provide expert help by telephone and email, should you have any difficulty with the system, or in case you simply want to check that you have entered the information correctly.

 How long does it take?

 Depending on the number of employees, it can take as little as 5 minutes to calculate your first payroll.
 This can be done at any time of the day or night because the service is 100% automated.

 How 'free' is the free trial?

 You can start the free trial immediately with no obligation.
 You do not need to provide credit card or other billing details and are under no obligation to continue at the end of the trial.
 We do ask that you supply a valid email address and you will need the tax and payment details for your employees.